h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/service/LocationService.rst

 .. java:method:: public Location getLocation(Integer id)
    :outertype: LocationService

-   Gets the location.
+   Gets the location by its id.

-   :param id: the id
+   :param id: the location id
    :return: the location

 listLocations